David H. Ellison, MD, FASN

 Dr. Ellison?s research interests include the interface between the kidney and the heart, with work ranging from fundamental biochemistry to human implementation.
 He has focused on the thiazide-sensitive NaCl cotransporter (NCC) in the distal nephron work that led him to study rare monogenic diseases, such as Gitelman syndrome and Familial Hyperkalemic Hypertension, but also to research mechanisms of edema formation in heart failure in order to devise better treatments of diuretic resistance.
 His other research includes study of mechanisms by which therapeutic drugs impact solute transport, and unravelling the mechanism of trimethoprim-induced hyperkalemia and tracrolimus-induced hyperkalemia with hypertension.
 He has won numerous research and teaching awards and been recognized as a national and international lecturer and fellow.

-He has served ASN in numerous roles, including membership on its Awards, Basic Science, Education, Abstract Review and Selection, Nominating, and Recertification Task Force Committees, and as organizer for Kidney Week Programs and Symposiums.
+He has served ASN in numerous roles, including a term as At Large Councilor, as well as membership on its Awards, Basic Science, Education, Abstract Review and Selection, Nominating, and Recertification Task Force Committees, and as organizer for Kidney Week Programs and Symposiums.
 In addition to his ASN efforts, Dr. Ellison has held many leadership positions for various industry councils, studies, and research projects.
 He is currently a consulting editor for Hypertension and was an associate editor for the Journal of the American Society of Nephrology (JASN).

 ASN Highlights - Moderator